PCMDI/CMEC/iomb.md

 The International Ocean Model Benchmarking (IOMB) Package is used to evaluate marine biogeochemistry models through comparisons with observations.
-IOMB uses the same code base as [ILAMB](ilamb.html "ILAMB"), so some of the links below refer to ILAMB instead of IOMB.
+IOMB uses the same code base as the [International Land Model Benchmarking (ILAMB) Package](ilamb.html "ILAMB"), so some of the links below refer to ILAMB instead of IOMB.

 <strong>Quick links</strong>:&nbsp;
 <a href="https://bitbucket.org/ncollier/ilamb">Repository</a>,